okeshawarz/prospectus/draft5.md

 variance in inter-generational economic mobility between commuting zones.
-The "New Economic Geography" literature begun by Paul Krugman^["New" in the sense of new to economics-- Paul Krugman regularly presented his work on NEG at geography conferences, garnering a markedly lukewarm reception.]
+The "New Economic Geography" literature begun by Paul Krugman^["New" in the sense of new to economics-- Paul Krugman regularly presented his work on NEG at geography conferences, garnering a markedly lukewarm reception.] in the 1980s represented an early attempt to bring questions of space into economic theory by way of models adapted from international trade theory.

-I say that this is a recent turn because questions of space and place have typically been relegated to peripheral questions in economics proper.
+*What is urban capitalism, as Lefebvre defines it?
+How does this make the concept spatiality have meaning?
+What does it mean for control over land?
+Finally, how do I bring this back into economics proper?*

 [...]

+In sum, the main principles that guide this dissertation are ones drawn from geography and classical political economy.
+The first: land, and the notion of control over space, has an independent existence as a factor of consumption and production that cannot simply be subsumed under the dynamics of capital or wealth.

-In the body of this dissertation prospectus, I will outline my plan for further research.
+In the body of this dissertation prospectus, I will outline my plan for further research on the role of land and rents in urban economics.
 In the first essay, I will develop a theoretical framework based on classical formulations of the land and housing questions to investigate the relationship between urban growth, land rents, and wages.
 I will begin by developing the concept of urban space as theorized by the radical geography tradition and relating it to the classical political economy though surrounding land and land rents, beginning with Adam Smith.
 I intend to demonstrate the ways in which the urban (productive) capitalist sector interact with workers and landlords in order to produce a given spatial structure, spatial hierarchy, and income distribution.
 This will consist of both a review of the history of economic thought on land rents and a theoretical argument regarding the role of urban growth on rents and wages.
 In the next essay, I intend to apply the theoretical framework developed in the first essay to the case of urban growth in San Francisco.
 The city has several features that make it an interesting case study.
 First, it has rapidly